 I had the pleasure of working for a Mormon man once.
-He filled our staff with Mormons, and I got to know a little bit about their ideas and saw how their beliefs manifested in real life.
+He filled our staff with Mormons, and I got to know a little bit about their ideas.
+I had a front row seat to see how their beliefs manifested in real life.
 Within the first week of working there, it was pretty obvious that their lives are wrapped in secrecy, they’re habitual liars and the mighty dollar is more valuable to them than women.
 I watched as he strong-armed his third wife, less than half his age into doing things that were illegal.
 I watched him enslave addicts under the guise of “recovery”, forcing them to work 10 hours a day for 6 days a week in exchange for their room and board in a recovery home.
 I watched him invoke Jesus Christ’s name as he gave speeches next to the mayor of our city, the tears arriving right on time, the same time as every speech he gave.

-This man was, by far, the most evil person I’d ever come to know in real life.
-He destroyed lives, he turned a blind eye to a massive theft ring, the products of which were sold in his store, he belittled women on a daily basis and after about 8 months and the death of an addict in the program who I had come to adore, I had no choice but to leave.
+This man was, by far, the evilest person I’d ever come to know in real life.
+He destroyed lives, he turned a blind eye to an alleged theft ring, the products of which were allegedly sold in his store, he belittled women on a daily basis and after about 8 months and the death of an addict in the program who I had come to adore, I had no choice but to leave.

 Of course, as I did so, my boss hopped right up on his moral high horse and acted as though I was the one lacking any sort of moral backbone.

 Since that time, I’ve read a lot about Mormonism, because it seemed to me he sincerely thought he was going to be rewarded for his behaviour in the afterlife.
 I couldn’t wrap my mind around a doctrine that allowed lying, cheating and stealing and still rewarded you in the afterlife.
 I thought he was just crazy and found ways to justify his own behaviour.